 Leaders are investing more time than ever in alignment between marketing and sales, nurturing the overall relationship and taking control of the future of operations.
 And with changing consumer expectations, companies must adapt their business models to achieve higher customer lifetime value.
 Since the pandemic, disjointed customer experiences are no longer tolerated –personalised digital experiences are now the norm.
 This, along with shifting business models toward recurring-revenue and greater self-service powered by ecommerce, companies are placing increased importance on marketing operations to drive growth.

 As such, many B2B businesses are increasingly relying on marketing automation to more seamlessly connect teams.

 2. Consider your customers’ entire journey.

-Personalized content is core to today’s B2B marketing.
-Successful leaders are addressing all the aspects of great personalization, including centralized customer data, stage-specific content creation, omnichannel customer journeys, and measurement — and doing all of this as efficiently as possible at scale.
+Personalised content is core to today’s B2B marketing.
+Successful leaders are addressing all the aspects of great personalisation, including centralised customer data, stage-specific content creation, omnichannel customer journeys, and measurement — and doing all of this as efficiently as possible at scale.

-3. Collect and organize customer data to optimize your marketing initiatives.
+3. Collect and organise customer data to optimise your marketing initiatives.

 Leaders use multitouch attribution to prove and improve marketing impact.
 Now, they’re upgrading to capture all channels to get deals done.

 Attribution done right provides visibility into the revenue impact of every trackable touchpoint — and every campaign, channel, and content asset.
 Evaluated alongside cost data, this information reveals ROI — the insight of every marketer’s dreams.